 If a function type includes more than a single arrow (->), the function types are grouped from right to left.
-For example, the function type (Int) -> (Int) -> Int is understood as (Int) -> ((Int) -> Int) - that is, a function that takes an Int and returns another function that takes and returns an Int.
+For example, the function type (Int) -> (Int) -> Int is understood as (Int) -> ((Int) -> Int)-that is, a function that takes an Int and returns another function that takes and returns an Int.

-Function types that can throw an error must be marked with the throws keyword, and function types that can rethrow an error must be marked with the rethrows keyword.
+Function types that can throw or rethrow an error must be marked with the throws keyword.
 The throws keyword is part of a function's type, and nonthrowing functions are subtypes of throwing functions.
 As a result, you can use a nonthrowing function in the same places as a throwing one.
 Throwing and rethrowing functions are described in Throwing Functions and Methods and Rethrowing Functions and Methods.